Deleting posts automatically in Mastodon after a certain time period

 Backfilling to the rescue?

-Fortunately there may be a possible solution on the way called “backfilling”.
+There’s there may be a possible solution to blank profiles on the way called “backfilling”.
 This would mean as soon as you follow someone your server would automatically check the account for past posts and display some or all of them on your server.
-With backfilling there would never be blank profiles, and there would be much less need to fiddle around with original pages.
-At time of writing backfilling is the most popular suggestion on the Mastodon github site, and if you’re comfortable using github you can go and give it a thumbs up ⧉.
+With backfilling there would be much less need to fiddle around with original pages etc. At time of writing backfilling is the most popular suggestion on the Mastodon github site, and if you’re comfortable using github you can go and give it a thumbs up ⧉.

 Accounts with restricted post visibility

-An alternative reason why a profile might be blank is this: if the account has follower requests on (indicated by a padlock 🔒 next to their name), and all its posts are followers-only, then you will not see any posts on their profile until you follow them and your follow request is accepted.
+An alternative reason why an active account might look blank is this: if the account has follower requests on (indicated by a padlock 🔒 next to their name), and all its posts are followers-only, then you will not see any posts on their profile until you follow them and your follow request is accepted.

 ↩ Back to the front page